pnp/blog/README.md

 Appreciating people from all backgrounds and with different expertise will ensure inclusiveness and improve our ability to step outside of our comfort zones and respect diverse perspectives.
 Learning that there is no pecking order of power users, makers, and developers but that we will be most successful when we focus on a better together approach will make a huge difference.

-## How can you contribute to Microsoft 365 PnP Community blog?
+## How can you contribute to Microsoft 365 Community blog?

-You can create articles in the Microsoft 365 PnP Blog by submitting them with a Pull request, please read our [Contributing guidelines](CONTRIBUTING.md) on how to do this.
+You can create articles in the Microsoft 365 community blog by submitting them with a Pull request, please read our [Contributing guidelines](CONTRIBUTING.md) on how to do this.

 After you contributed, we want to celebrate your contributions - which is why we partnered up with Credly in our [Recognition Program](https://pnp.github.io/recognitionprogram/) to provide you badges as a token of appreciation.
 Please opt-in (only one time) so we get you registered.
 You will get your badge shortly after your contribution.